How traveling affects your mind? How does it feel to travel full-time? These blog posts deal with the psychology of travel.

 Besides a traveler and a former journalist, I’m also a clinical psychologist here in Finland.
 As I combine my interests, writing about the psychology of travel in my travel blog has felt like a natural choice for me.

-I don’t just want to show different destinations of my trip around the world.
+I don’t just want to show different destinations.
 Pictures and descriptions are nice, but I want to offer you more depth.
-I want you to know what I’m feeling as I travel around the world without visiting home for over two years.
+I want you to know what I’m feeling as I travel.
+I wrote most of these stories during my 2-year trip around the world.

 The Psychology of Travel